mzienert/email-parser/CONVERSATION_SUMMARY.md

 **User Guidance**: "lets make sure we don't have any permissions issues, next i think we need to use the inferrence profile id not the arn: us.anthropic.claude-3-7-sonnet-20250219-v1:0"
 - **Technical Impact**: Switched from full ARN back to inference profile ID format
 - **Strategic Insight**: User recognized that AWS SDK expected the profile ID, not the full ARN
-- **Implementation**: Updated both BedrockHelper configuration and CDK environment variables
+- **Implementation**: Updated both BedrockClient configuration and CDK environment variables

 #### **2. Cross-Region Inference Architecture Understanding**
 **User Guidance**: "for cross region inferrence it looks like the model needs to be enabled in any region that it can be called from so I have added it to us-east-1 and 2 also"